magneticio/vamp2setup/README.md

 If you try now to send requests to the specified hostname with the appropriate url you will be redirected to the correct Service.
 Our work with vamp-test2 is finished, let's now focus on the last Virtual Cluster: vamp-test3.
 In this Virtual Cluster, as shown in the initial graph, we want to allow access to Virtual Service vs-3 through Gateway gw-2 from outside the Cluster.
 **Note that this last example can be set up even on an entirely different cluster from which the original Cluster can be reached.
-We are limiting ourselves to use a Virtual Clutser for simplicty sake.
+We are limiting ourselves to use a Virtual Clutser for simplicty's sake.
 There Are however some real life scenarios in which you might actually want to do that, for example to take advantage of caching.**
 External services are normally not reachable from pods belonging to the Istio Mesh, hence we have to somehow make the host defined on Gateway gw-2 accessible.
 Service Entries are an Istio resource that can do just that.
 We are thus going to create one of them with this configuration.